raoufsaada88/NotePass/README.md

 # NotePass WordPress Plugin

+Created a handover plugin called NotePass for freelancers/agencies to improve WordPress project transitions.
+Built it after seeing how often handovers get lost.
+It’s free and GPL.
+Hope it helps someone!

 ## Description

 NotePass is a WordPress plugin designed to help freelancers, agencies, and project managers create, organize, and hand over detailed project notes to clients or team members in a clean, structured, and user-friendly way.